Food Animal Reproduction, Medicine, and Surgery (FARMS)

 – FARMS client

 Our team consists of faculty veterinarians, residents, and veterinary technicians along with our veterinary students.
 Our climate-controlled facility is designed for low-stress cattle handling and is equipped with a hydraulic squeeze chute and hydraulic tilt table.
-We offer in-house, on-farm, and emergency care for livestock, including cattle, sheep, goats, pigs, camelids, and cervids.
+We offer in-house and on-farm emergency care for livestock, including cattle, sheep, goats, pigs, camelids, and cervids.
+For established clients or those with an active referral from their primary veterinarian, we also offer after-hours emergency care.

 Services